NahiyanSamit/moving-platform-system/Documentation~/MovingPlatform.md

 # MovingPlatform Script Documentation

 ## Overview
-The `MovingPlatform` script provides a flexible and robust system for creating moving platforms in Unity.
+The `MovingPlatform` and `RotatingPlatform` script provides a flexible and robust system for creating moving platforms in Unity.
 It supports multiple waypoints, customizable movement speed, wait times, and looping behaviors.
 The platform can be started and stopped at runtime, making it suitable for dynamic gameplay scenarios.

 ---